-The entirety of Titus 2 continues to be one of my favorite chapters of scripture as it edifies and admonishes us to seek out the godly living.
-Proceeding this passage is a call to teach sound doctrine and for younger women to be disciples by older women and for younger men to be disciplined by older women.
+The entirety of Titus 2 continues to be one of my favorite chapters of scripture as it edifies and admonishes us to seek out the godly living and be a living sacrifice for Christ.
+Proceeding this passage is a call to teach sound doctrine and for younger women to be discipled by older women and for younger men to be disciple by older men.
 It’s an excellent chapter of scripture to remind us of godly characteristics.

 For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age.Titus 2:11-12 ESV